 The assumption is that the person that will read the paper knows the basic research methods that you use to gather information and write the paper.
 Therefore, don’t go into detail trying to explain the methods.
 For instance, biochemists or organic chemists are familiar with methods like chromatography.
 Therefore, you should just highlight the equipment that you used instead of explaining the entire process.

 If you did a survey, include a questionnaire copy in the appendix if you included too many questions.
 Nevertheless, refer your readers to the questionnaire in the appendix section whenever you think it’s necessary.
 Use the internet to learn how to write the methods section of a research paper if still unsure about the best way to go about this section.
+You can also contact us to get professional writing help online.

 The Results Section of a Research Paper